paulomarconi/paulomarconi.github.io/posts/draft.md

 # Notes

-- Python extension does not handle Markdown embedded html ToC code very well in a Mardown cell when you open a .ipynb file.
+- Python extension does not handle Markdown embedded html ToC code very well in a Markdown cell when you open a .ipynb file.

 # Extras
 - Install Windows Terminal